The Judge’s Lodging Hotel – York City Centre

-Bowman Riley provided architectural and interior design services and the role of Principal Designer (formerly CDMC) on the refurbishment of Central House, a prominent 1980s building in Leeds city centre.
+Bowman Riley Architects designed the refurbishment of Central House, a prominent five storey 1980s brick building in a prime location within Leeds city centre’s business district.

-Developer, Moorgarth Properties purchased the five storey brick building as their new home at this prime business location.
-Moorgarth identified the need to significantly renovate it to create contemporary high tech offices to showcase their talents and attract high calibre tenants to rent the remaining office space.
+Developer, Moorgarth Properties purchased the building as their new home and identified the need to significantly renovate it to create contemporary high-tech offices to showcase their talents and attract high calibre tenants to lease the remaining office space.

-Key features of the façade were retained and enhanced with the introduction of new contemporary elements including: balconies and Juliet balconies, a large external entertainment space, new full height windows on the upper floors.
-The whole building is now flooded with natural light and all floors offer views of the surrounding park and cityscape.
+Key features were enhanced with the introduction of striking new contemporary elements including: balconies and Juliet balconies, a large external entertainment space, new full height windows on the upper floors.
+The result is that the whole building is now flooded with natural light and all floors offer views of the surrounding park and cityscape.

-The building was opened in November 2015 and was three quarters occupied on completion.
+The building was transformed into Grade A office space and three quarters occupied on completion.
 Tenants include Moorgarth, Reward Finance Group and Hudson James Human Capital Group.

-The refurbishment of Central House reached the finals for 2016 British Council of Offices Awards and RICS Pro-Yorkshire Awards.
+The refurbishment of Central House reached the finals of the 2016 British Council of Offices Awards and RICS Pro-Yorkshire Awards.